-CERTIFICATION PURSUANT TO 18 U.S.C.
+CERTIFICATION OF THE CHIEF EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the amended quarterly report of Heritage Propane Partners, L.P. (the "Partnership") on Form 10-Q/A for the three months ended February 28, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, H. Michael Krimbill, Chief Executive Officer, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:
+In connection with the Quarterly Report of Heritage Propane Partners, L.P. (the "Partnership") on Form 10-Q for the six months ended February 28, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, H. Michael Krimbill, Chief Executive Officer, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Partnership.
+- (1) The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Partnership.